Tcat2000/LowDragMC-Doc/docs/ldlib2/ui/getting_start.md

 ### Tutorial 1: create and display a `ModularUI` in your screen

 Let's start with a simple UI.
 A `ModularUI` acts as the runtime manager for your UI — handling lifecycle, rendering, and interactions for all elements you define.
 It takes a `UI` instance and optionally a `Player` as inputs.
+Check [ModularUI page](./preliminary/modularui.md){ data-preview } for more details.

 ```java
 private static ModularUI createModularUI() {